dvlab-research/MiSLAS/README.md

 <div align="center">
   <img src="./assets/MiSLAS.PNG" style="zoom:90%;"/>
 </div><br/>
 **Introduction**: This repository provides an implementation for the CVPR 2021 paper: "[Improving Calibration for Long-Tailed Recognition](https://arxiv.org/pdf/2104.00466.pdf)" based on [LDAM-DRW](https://github.com/kaidic/LDAM-DRW) and [Decoupling models](https://github.com/facebookresearch/classifier-balancing). *Our study shows, because of the extreme imbalanced composition ratio of each class, networks trained on long-tailed datasets are more miscalibrated and over-confident*.
-MiSLAS is a simple, and efficient two-stage framework for long-tailed recognition, which improves recognition accuracy and relieves over-confidence simultaneously.
+MiSLAS is a simple, and efficient two-stage framework for long-tailed recognition, which greatly improves recognition accuracy and markedly relieves over-confidence simultaneously.

 ## Installation